-16.7 Part-Time Exempt Employees Excluded
+16.7 Part-Time Exempt_Limited Duration Employees Excluded

-Part-time exempt employees may not avail themselves of this layoff procedure.
+Part-time exempt Limited employees Duration employees may not avail themselves of this layoff procedure.
 Hours of work for this group of employees may be reduced or eliminated at will by the City.